 4. Just eat it.
 All the advice is to be very careful about what you eat – always peel fruit, never eat reheated food, don't drink the water – and most of it, such as be careful with the water, is good advice indeed.
 However, you can take it too far, and paranoia is often more depressing than a bout of dodgy guts, so I say mellow out and try that fruit, eat at that squalid looking warung, and immerse yourself in the whole experience.
 Hell, if it's good enough for the cockroaches, it's good enough for you.

-6. Never, ever drive in Asia.
+6. Never, ever drive in Indonesia.
 Not unless you habitually carry five pints of A+ blood around in your backpack, or you're one of those nutters who drive from London to Sydney every year (in which case hats off to you!).

 8. But do come back to the beaten track every now and then.
 Without a fairly regular taste of life as we know it – beer, Pizza Hut, McDonald's, beaches, good music, English conversation – you will go quite, quite mad.
-And that rather spoils the travelling, if you ask me: immersing yourself in Australian culture is somewhat different to losing your bearings in the Asian quagmire.
+And that rather spoils the travelling, if you ask me; immersing yourself in Australian culture is somewhat different to losing your bearings in the Indonesian quagmire.

 9. Don't believe your guidebook.
-Most people travel with guidebooks that are a couple of years old, and in Asia this means everything will be totally inaccurate.
+Most people travel with guidebooks that are a couple of years old, and in Indonesia this means everything will be totally inaccurate.
 For example, paying for a bemo is easy if you know the price – just hand the readies over – but if you don't know the fare and ask how much it is, you will be told a fictitious figure that's at least double what it should be.
 I have a formula: take the price in the guidebook, if there is one, add about 20 per cent, and hand that over.
 If it's too much, look expectant for change; if it's not enough, he'll demand more.
 You'll probably still get ripped off – see rule two – but at least you'll be in the right ballpark.

 10. Detach yourself.
-I find that viewing life as if it was a movie is very handy in Asia.
+I find that viewing life as if it was a movie is very handy in places like Indonesia.
 There's no way you're ever going to get really involved in the culture – even westerners who spend whole lifetimes in Asia can still find the ideas and attitudes alien – so just accept you're a tourist and go with the flow.
 In Australia and New Zealand I felt I fitted in, even to the point of being mistaken for a local on a few memorable occasions, but that can never happen in Asia.
-It's an experience, but nothing like the travelling I've already done: there'll be no whingeing about the bus and hostel option here, because it's pretty much the only way to travel.
+It's an experience, but nothing like the travelling I've already done; there'll be no whingeing about the bus and hostel option here, because it's pretty much the only way to travel.

 12. Plan your plan to fall apart.
 Nobody who lives their lives by timetables and strict pricing will survive beyond the first night in Indonesia.
 If your plan is 'Go from point A to point B', rephrase it as 'Go from point A to point C, which may or may not be somewhere near point B, and then make up a new plan'.
 If you don't, you'll lose your hair quicker than Sampson as you tear it out by the roots in frustrated clumps...